kelvinlwy/form-wizard-challenge/README.md

     * Browser testing is optional
 * Code must be version controlled
 * Result must be returned in .zip format, including source controlled files (e.g. .git).

+### Remarks

+* The street type dropdown does work on PCs with Edge, but doesn't work in Edge on VM